Welcome to the Unix-like Artifacts Collector documentation

 -u, --run-as-non-root

 Disable root user check.
-Note that artifacts collection may be limited.
+Note that artifact collection may be limited.

 --hostname